Model of all addictions with its unique energy-reward mechanism.

 • "Epidemiological studies estimate that genetic factors account for 40–60% of the risk factors for alcoholism."
 (Wikipedia)

 • The seemingly high weight attributed to genetics as a cause of alcoholism, in my opinion, reflects a methodological problem.
 Children of parents or drinking family members suffer from home traumas more than others.
-This is not necessarily the result of genetics with an alcohol predisposition.
+It is not necessarily the result of genetics with an alcohol predisposition.

 • Heredity may have some effect, but environmental and social are the main reasons.
 There is no unequivocal finding that addiction is hereditary!